HexaEightTeam/Deep-Fake-Detection-In-AI-Content/README.md

 ### Do I need any license for Message Verification.

-Absolutely NO,  In facce the Json Web Message can be shared with anyone.
-For Example here is the link to dotnet fiddle that uses the same verifyMessageIntegrity code in the browser to decode the AI message content.
-This feature of HexaEight Signature Validation proves that its possible use our Technology to future proof communication across machines, users and AI to foster a safe and secure communicaiton environment
+Absolutely not!
+In fact, the JSON Web Message can be shared openly with anyone.
+For example, here's a link to a .NET Fiddle that uses the same verifyMessageIntegrity code in the browser to decode AI-generated message content.
+This feature of HexaEight Signature Validation demonstrates how our technology can future-proof communication between machines, users, and AI, ensuring a safe and secure communication environment

 ### Try it on .NET Fiddle:
 [Run the code on .NET Fiddle](https://dotnetfiddle.net/bFLXUk)